panamax-rs/panamax/README.md

 Within the directory, you'll find a `mirror.toml` file.
 This file contains the full configuration of the mirror, and while it has sane defaults, you should ensure the values are set to what you want.

-**This is especially important for the contact information, which will help prevent you from getting your IP address banned from crates.io.**

 The other important parameter to set is the `base_url` within the `[crates]` section.
 After `cargo` fetches the index, it will try to use this URL to actually download the crates.
 It's important this value is accurate, or `cargo` may not work with the mirror.

 You can modify `mirror.toml` at any point in time, even after the mirror is synchronized.